-Cataracts tend to develop slowly over a period of years and in the early stages may not produce any symptoms.
-Without treatment (normally surgery) cataracts will eventually lead to complete blindness.
+Cataracts tend to develop slowly over a period of years.
+In the early stages they may not produce any symptoms.
+However, without treatment (normally surgery) cataracts will get worse and eventually lead to complete blindness.
 In New Zealand, cataracts are a leading cause of vision loss in older adults.

-Cataracts can also exist at birth (congenital cataracts) and can develop in children (childhood cataracts).
-The former may be due to a faulty gene while the latter may be associated with infection or trauma during pregnancy.
-However, cataracts in new-borns and children are rare.
+Cataracts can also exist at birth (congenital cataracts) due to a faulty gene, and can develop in children (childhood cataracts) associated with infection or trauma during pregnancy.
+Cataracts in new-borns and children are rare.

-Several other factors may increase the risk of developing cataracts:
+Other factors that may increase the risk of developing cataracts include:

 - A family history of cataracts

 - Other eye conditions such as uveitis